 3.No matter what, when we tell people we work at a waterpark they automatically assume we’re all lifeguards.
 Everyone from Graphic Designers to Accounting.

-4. We have absolutely nothing to do from Sept 21st-April 30th.
+4. We have absolutely nothing to do from the end of September to April.

 5. We all just pine away for summer and hot sunny days.